TDG-Platform/docs/ENVI_RXAnomalyDetection.md

 kernel_size                  |           3           | string                          | Specify the kernel size in pixels, around a given pixel that will be used to create a mean spectrum.
 Use an odd number.
 The minimum value is 3, and the maximum value is (number of columns - 1) less than (number of rows - 1).
 Specify **KERNEL_SIZE** only when using the 'Local' option for **MEAN\_CALCULATION_METHOD.** task\_meta_data              |          N/A          | directory                       | Specify an output location for task metadata

+### Advanced
+Advanced examples for this task are under development

+###Known Issues
+1)To run an extended workflow including the image preprocessing step with AOP_Strip_Processor use the advanced script.

 **Data Structure for Expected Outputs:**